 Vineyard adventures– These experiences include tastings too.
 You’ll explore Boschendal’s extensive vineyards, stopping for drinks and some tasty snacks as well.

 Horse riding– Please note, this activity has a minimum age requirement of 7 years.
-Rides are offered at sunrise, throughout the day, and during ‘Golden Hour’ (5pm to 7pm).
+Rides are offered in the morning and afternoons.
 Every type of rider is welcome, from beginner to experienced levels.
 This is a wonderful opportunity to see the farm, trotting through the vineyards with the spectacular mountain backdrop!

 Golf– As mentioned, the farm is located between a number of world-class golf courses in the Winelands region.
 Please get in touch with us if you’re interested in getting in a few rounds during your stay.